Kizhakke Pogum Rail: Production

-Kizhakke Pogum Rail was the second film directed by Bharathiraja, and the debut film of Sudhakar and Radhika (credited as M. R. Radhika) as actors.
+Kizhakke Pogum Rail was the second film directed by Bharathiraja, and the debut film of Sudhakar and Radikaa (credited as M. R. Radikaa) as actors.
 The male lead role was originally offered to Sivachandran, who declined, while Sridevi was originally cast as the lead actress but later opted out.
-Radhika's screen test was done with Sridevi's clothes from 16 Vayathinile (1977) since she did not have any Indian clothes after coming from London.
-Radhika contemplated leaving the film throughout the shoot, but was "offered chocolates" to complete the film.
+Radikaa's screen test was done with Sridevi's clothes from 16 Vayathinile (1977) since she did not have any Indian clothes after coming from London.
+Radikaa contemplated leaving the film throughout the shoot, but was "offered chocolates" to complete the film.
 It was also the Tamil debut for Vijayan, and the feature film debut of Usha.
 The producer originally offered K. Bhagyaraj to direct, but he declined as he wanted to finish at least two more films as an assistant.
 Bhagyaraj remained as an assistant director.
 One part of the song "Poovarasampoo" was filmed at a temple off East Coast Road, while the rest of the song was filmed at Mettupalayam.

 R. Selvaraj revealed the initial story for Kizhakke Pogum Rail had the character of Panchali character arriving to Chennai to visit Paranjothi, get molested by four young people by which she gets mentally affected and meets with an accident with Paranjothi saving her; however Selvaraj felt something was missing in the script and conveyed this to Bharathiraja for which he stopped the shoot.
 Selvaraj read a French novel where a queen will be walking naked at night on the streets to abolish tax which he added in the script.
 After changing the complete screenplay, the shoot was restarted.
 Bharathiraja was discontent with Radhika's then-sounding "baby" voice but after trying twenty dubbing artists, he decided to use her original voice.
+According to Vairamuthu, the climax featured in the film was completely Bhagyaraj's idea.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja, with lyrics written by Kannadasan, Muthulingam, Gangai Amaran and Sirpi Balasubramaniam.
+The soundtrack was composed by Ilaiyaraaja.
 The song "Kovil Mani Osai" is set to the Carnatic raga known as Shuddha Saveri, "Malargale" is set to Hamsadhvani, "Poovarasam Poo Poothachu" and "Mancholai Kilithano" are set to Suddha Dhanyasi.
-"Poovarasam Poo Poothachu" song first part was inspired by "Door Ka Raahi" hindi movie song "Jeevan Se Na Haar" by Kishore kumar.